-Different vocational and skill development programs have been launched for the refugees in Pakistan.
-Thousands of refugees – male and female -- have been given training in trades such as embroidery, tailoring, computing and IT, masonry, plumbing, electrics and beauty treatment etc. Afghan refugees are granted scholarships under government programmes to attend college and university courses such as medicine, engineering and IT, and also doctorates in some disciplines.
+Different vocational and skills development programs have been launched for the refugees in Pakistan.
+Thousands of refugees – male and female – have been given training in trades such as embroidery, tailoring, computing and IT, masonry, plumbing, electrics, and beauty treatment, among others.
+Afghan refugees are granted scholarships under government programs to attend college and university courses such as medicine, engineering, and IT, and also to pursue doctorates in some disciplines.

-With assistance from UNHCR and the international community, the government of Pakistan has launched a joint program called “Refugees Affected and Hosting Areas”.
-So far, more than 4,000 projects have been implemented in refugee hosting areas to ensure social cohesion between the two communities.
-Under this programme, various sectors were addressed especially Water, Sanitation and Hygiene Services (WASH), health, education, livelihoods and agriculture etc. An assessment study by UNHCR showed that considerable social cohesion has been achieved.
+With assistance from UNHCR and the international community, the Government of Pakistan has launched a joint program called “Refugees Affected and Hosting Areas”.
+So far, more than 4,000 projects have been implemented in refugee-hosting areas to ensure social cohesion between the two communities.
+Under this program, various sectors were addressed ,especially Water, Sanitation and Hygiene Services (WASH), health, education, livelihoods, agriculture, etc. An assessment study by UNHCR showed that considerable social cohesion has been achieved.

-The host community has warmly welcomed this joint initiative and has put pressure on the government to continue with the programme.
+The host community has warmly welcomed this joint initiative and has put pressure on the government to continue with the program.